 Sidebar: As nannies, you can 100% guarantee this plan will not happen as intended.
 From a pea in an ear to missing shoes – the week will go off-plan.
 But, a little like a seating plan, if a new ‘guest’ arrives at your weekly time-table, you can more easily accommodate it around everything else, so long as you know where everything else fits in.

 Sunday evenings are a great time to do this as it takes the stress (and sometimes fear) out of Monday mornings.
 When planning, create time for YOU.
-Be that physical exercise, mental wellbeing, or just having some time out with a friend for coffee and cake.
-You are a priority, so make time for you.
+Be that physical exercise, mental well-being, or just having some time out with a friend for coffee and cake.
+You are a priority, so make time for yourself.

 By doing this, you are setting yourself up for success.
 But to be successful, you have to see it through.